s-tajima/blog.s-tajima.work/content/about_en.md

 # me

 Satoshi Tajima (@s_tajima)
-Infrastructure/Security engineer, work in Kojimachi.
+Infrastructure/Security engineer, work in Chiyoda-Ku.
-I'm in charge of Linux servers and Cloud Service (such as AWS) management.
+I'm used to manage Linux servers, Containers (such as Docker) and Cloud Service (such as AWS).
 And I can use Ruby, Go and some languages.

-Recently, I'm interested in Machine Learning, Fintech (especially CryptoCurrency).

 Email: tajima1989 ~at~ gmail.com